vjscc/modal/README.md

 # gm-alert

 This lib is a JavaScript tool kit of alert.
 It's dedicated to lightweight(only 4KB after gzip), concise and highly customizable.
-It just give a basic style and DOM structure of a modal so that you could do what ever you want easily.
+We just give a simple realization of a alert so that you could do what ever you want easily based on it.

 [简体中文](./README_zh.md) | **English**